Igor-Art/laravel-vue-example/README.md

 # Laravel API & Vue SPA: Example App

 Welcome to the Laravel+Vue example close to a real SPA-API application.
-Designed for junior developers, show the main points of developing a classic web app with Auth, Roles, CRUD, Service Layer, etc.
+Designed for junior developers, show the main points of full stack developing a classic web app with Auth, Roles, CRUD, Service Layer, etc.
 Your application may have a different implementation.
 Use any code of the app at your own risk 😈.

 ## Stack